Janellementor-hub/Electronics-and-Computer-Science-Projects/Microcontroller Technology/README.md

 ##### REQUIREMENTS
 -Flash an LED at 1HZ, 5HZ, 20HZ on port pin 4 <br>
--Read 2 input switches on port pins 3 and 5
+-Read 2 input switches on port pins 3 and 5 <br>
--Activate a buzzer for 1 second when both switches are pressed simultaneously
+-Activate a buzzer for 1 second when both switches are pressed simultaneously <br>